How exercise impacts mental health

 If you are feeling down or anxious, it can be especially difficult to find the motivation to get moving.
 The following are a few strategies that might help you get up and moving:

-Find activities that you enjoy.
+- Find activities that you enjoy.
 You are far more likely to engage and benefit from exercise if you enjoy it.
-Listen to yourself and your body and ease into regular exercise by engaging in activities that you enjoy whether it's taking Alicia’s Healthy Joints class, walking your dog, gardening, or playing with your grandchildren.
+Listen to yourself and your body and ease into regular exercise by engaging in activities that you enjoy whether it’s taking a Bold class, walking your dog, gardening, or playing with your grandchildren.
 You can build up from there.

 Talk to your doctor or a mental health professional